CivMC/Civ/plugins/banstick-paper/README.md

 **Check for users sharing a CIDR range** Use /sharedlove xXsickVPNsXx/16 or 12.1.0.0/16 (or use UUID)

 **Forgive a user** Use /forgive xXsickVPNsXx VPN or SHARED

+=== Compiling

+This uses the IPAddress library: https://seancfoley.github.io/IPAddress/

+As of this writing it lacks a Maven resource, so I'm installing it manually like so:

+mvn install:install-file -Dfile=IPAddress.jar -Dpackaging=jar -DgroupId=inet.ipaddr -DartifactId=IPAddress -Dversion=1.0.0